 This internet fax software provides two plans to choose from: eFax Plus and eFax Pro.
-The Plus plan provides 150 incoming faxes and 150 outgoing faxes per month while the Pro plan gives you 200 of each.
+The Plus plan provides 150 incoming faxes and 150 outgoing faxes per month, while the Pro plan gives you 200 of each.
 The service charges 10 cents per page sent or received over your faxing limit, which is more than some of the other fax software services on our lineup.
 You have the option to sign up for either plan on a monthly or annual basis; you'll receive a discount if you sign up for the annual membership.
 The service provides both local and toll-free numbers and international faxing in more than 40 countries.
-For large corporations or users with heavy faxing needs, eFax provides a large-scale enterprise version.
+For large corporations or users with heavy needs in faxing from computers, eFax provides a large-scale enterprise version.

-Using eFax, you can send faxes by email, the internet or your mobile phone.
+Using eFax, you can send faxes from your PC by email, the internet or your mobile phone.
 When you use the email option, the service integrates into your mail client (such as Microsoft Outlook) and sends and receives faxes as email attachments.
 You can send faxes from up to five email addresses using a single account.
 To use the online version, you upload the files you want to send and then fax them from the online portal.

-The monthly and overage fees are a bit higher than most internet fax services, and the page allotment for sent and received faxes is lower than those our higher-ranked products offer.
+The monthly and overage fees are a bit higher than with most internet fax services, and the page allotment for sent and received faxes is lower than those our higher-ranked products offer.